Fergus3763/UI-for-Dashboard/handover/HUB2_to_HUB3_Master_Handover.md

 🏗️ The Big Picture

-WorXinn’s core ambition is to create a comprehensive meeting room booking SaaS for hotels and multipurpose venues.
+Owner’s core ambition is to create a comprehensive meeting room booking SaaS for hotels and multipurpose venues.

 Market Context